Italy rescues more than 4,000 migrants, operations ongoing

 Two suspected people smugglers were taken into police custody when the amphibious assault ship San Giusto and another Italian naval ship arrived in the Sicilian port of Augusta near Syracuse on Friday with more than 1,500 migrants rescued at sea.

-While on patrol, the San Giusto picked up one dead refugee and rescued two in critical condition, the vessel’s commander Captain Mario Mattesi told Reuters.
+While on patrol, the San Giusto picked up one dead refugee and rescued two in critical condition, naval spokesman Captain Mario Mattesi told Reuters.

 “The rescue operations have been reinforced from five to eight ships and all are operating in the area of interest,” between Sicily and Libya, Mattesi said.